-EMbark Career and Emerging Professionals’ Day at the IAEM Conference Come join us for the fifth annual offering of EMbark Career and Emerging Professionals’ Day on Sunday, November 13th.
+Come join us for the sixth annual offering of EMbark Career and Emerging Professionals’ Day.
 EMbark is your introduction to IAEM and the Annual Conference!
 Whether you're a student, scholar, new practitioner – or all three – as an emerging professional you'll find something of value.
 EMbark brings you interesting speakers, beneficial topics and the opportunity to learn more about the emergency management field.
 EMbark aims to give you information on navigating academics and practice to successfully transition to the workplace, including networking, identifying mentors and more.

 This session will share networking tips, tricks, and success stories to develop your skills for when you meet new colleagues and quickly form a meaningful connection.
 Attendees will be able to use the skills they practiced at the First Steps Mixer.

 Over the past few decades, we have witnessed numerous changes in our profession as emergency managers continue to define their identity.
 Emergency management positions can now be found at many public and private sector organizations, and higher education programs of all types and size have been created.
 But what are the backgrounds of today’s emergency managers?
 Where did they come from and how did they get to where they are?
 Join this facilitated group discussion as we explore the many roads that lead to careers in emergency management.